 Ipsos Update is our monthly round-up of research and thinking from Ipsos teams around the world.
-We have a range of studies and analyses to share with you here in our January 2022 edition.
+We have a range of studies and analysis to share with you in our January 2022 edition.

 Predictions for 2022: Marking another year impacted by Covid-19, our 33-country survey finds more than half saying that 2021 was a bad year for them and their family.
 But there is greater hope for the year ahead.